m-khalid/invoice/README.md

 npm install
 ```
 # Usage:
+- To create database go to ``/scripts/ddl.sql`` and run it in PostgreSQL
-- go to project directory and run:
+- go to project directory atind run:
 ```
 node server.js
 ```